 Many cultures and countries celebrate Mardi Gras or Carnavale with a version of the king cake.
 There is a Mexican version called Rosca de Reyes (Three Kings) which is served on Epiphany, and France celebrates with a Galette des Rois.

 In the south, Mardi Gras, which is French for “Fat Tuesday,” is a season and not just a day like it is in the rest of the country.
-In preparation for Lent, many households would rid their pantries of eggs, sugar, and butter, thus creating decadent pastries.
+In preparation for Lent or Ash Wednesday, many households would rid their pantries of eggs, sugar, and butter, thus creating decadent pastries.

 Along with the king cake, other cultures celebrate with similar sweets, like these Italian bow tie cookies that are popular in Italy.